 For me, the main differentiator is location and price.
 The InterContinental Park Lane has a better location for shopping and Central London.
-The O2 is better if want to visit the O2, Greenwich, City airport or have an Excel conference.
+The O2 is better if you want to visit the O2, Greenwich, City airport or have an Excel conference.
 For families, the great pool is also a great asset at the O2.

 Price-wise, the Park Lane property can be pricy while the rates at the O2 vary hugely.
-Book into the InterContinental London The O2 when there is a show and the prices match or are more expensive than Park Lane.
-Book a room when the O2 Arena is empty and you can pick up a comparatively cheap rate and enjoy all the facilities for a brilliant deal.
+Book into the InterContinental London The O2 when there is a show, and the prices match or are more expensive than Park Lane.
+Book a room when the O2 Arena is empty, and you can pick up a comparatively cheap rate and enjoy all the facilities for a brilliant deal.
 These deals can be too good to turn down!

 Both properties offer staggering views.
-The InterContinental London Park Lane looks over Hyde park roundabout and you have a birdseye view of the cars weaving around the roundabout from the Club Lounge as well as from the Green park facing rooms.
-In the distance, you will spot the London Eye, Big Ben, Battersea Power station and more.
-Most of the rooms look over one of the major London Parks (Green Park and Hyde Park on the South and West sides) as well as the Four Seasons across the road and frankly I can’t imagine a better hotel and location for views.
+The InterContinental London Park Lane looks over Hyde park roundabout, and you have a birdseye view of the cars weaving around the roundabout from the Club Lounge as well as from the Green park facing rooms.
+In the distance, you will spot the London Eye, Big Ben, Battersea Power station, and more.
+Most of the rooms look over one of the major London Parks (Green Park and Hyde Park on the South and West sides) as well as the Four Seasons across the road, and frankly, I can’t imagine a better hotel and location for views.

 The InterContinental the O2 offers equally incredible jaw-dropping views.
-You look over the Thames and there are boats that motor up and down throughout the day and night.
+You look over the Thames, and there are boats that motor up and down throughout the day and night.
 Further away are the sparkling spires of Canary Wharf, so again, the views here are phenomenal.